blad/mockingjays/README.md

 mockingjays \
   --port=9000 \ # Port that the proxy server should bind to.
   --cacheDir=/var/app/fixtures \ # Place where cached responses are stored.
-  --serverBaseUrl='http://swapi.co' # Place where an unseen request can be learned.
+  --serverBaseUrl='http://swapi.co' \ # Place where an unseen request can be learned.
+  # Optional Settings
+  --ignoreContentType='image/*,text/html' # Skip Cache on any Image and HTML document.
 ```

 ## Programatic API